Weight loss |

 However, sometimes weight loss can be an arduous journey.
 Even worse, you may have trouble experiencing results.

 Enter Found.
-Here, we have health coaches, online communities, and a program designed specifically to help individuals lose weight.
+Here, we have experts, online communities, and a program designed specifically to help individuals lose weight.
 Take our quiz to see whether or not you think we’re a good fit!

 No matter what you choose for your weight loss regimen, fill that water bottle up throughout the day and don’t let yourself go thirsty.
 Your body will thank you.